angelaabad/angelaabad/README.md

 - I am a **curious mind** with a **responsible**, **proactive** and **highly organized** mindset.
 My **strong ambition to learn**, **support the scientific community** and expand my **expertise** is what pushes me to find new thrilling projects!

-Hope you enjoy my profile!
-You can always find me here:
+**📢 CURRENTLY LOOKING FOR AN EXCITING PROJECT WHERE I CAN UNLEASH MY FULL POTENTIAL 📢** You can always find me here:

 - Mail: angela.abad2000@gmail.com
 - Contact: +34 625 54 04 61

-Thank you for your interest!
+Hope you enjoy my profile, thank you for your interest!
 Have a nice day! 🔭😄